aorith/neovim-flake/README.md

           ];
 ```

-You can override the flake's `nixpkgs` with `neovim-flake.inputs.nixpkgs.follows = "nixpkgs";` to use your pinned version of `nixpkgs` but then the build is not guaranteed to build (as of today, it requires packages from unstable).
+You can override the flake's `nixpkgs` with `neovim-flake.inputs.nixpkgs.follows = "nixpkgs";` to use your pinned version of `nixpkgs` but then the package is not guaranteed to build (as of today, it requires packages from unstable).